Childcare and Schools for Children

 Schools for Children

 In order to enrol your child in school, you must contact the Newfoundland and Labrador English School District.
+For St. John’s you need to contact the Avalon Office, for Corner Brook you need to contact the Western Region.
 You will be referred to the principal of a particular school in the area you reside.
 You should begin the enrolment process of your child as soon as you arrive in St. John's.

 For your interview with the school principal, you may be requested to bring: